benjaminpiccarreta/NISTIR-8112/NISTIR_Use_Cases.md

 3. Law Enforcement Access to Intelligence Database

 ### 4.1.
-Federated Access to Classified Document in an Information Sharing Environment
+Federated Access to Classified Documents in an Information Sharing Environment

 #### Overview

-Monique, an Army employee with a current Secret clearance, attempts to access an information system that stores classified information, hosted on a shared Secure Internet Protocol Router Network (SIPRNet) site by the Air Force.
+Monique, an Army employee with a current Secret clearance, attempts to access an information system that stores classified information, hosted by the Air force on a shared Secure Internet Protocol Router Network (SIPRNet) site.
 Furthermore, the system, due to its sensitivity and the number of possible individuals that have legitimate need to access it, is protected using Attribute Based Access Control (ABAC) principles.
 ABAC evaluates access policy to enforce decisions based on attributes specific to the user and the resource (not addressed in the schema).

 When Monique attempts access to the resource, an attribute query is routed to her agency, the Army, to obtain the attributes needed to grant or deny access.
 The Army then asserts the requested set of attributes, which are evaluated against the access control policy of the Air Force hosted site so a decision can be made.